First-degree prime ideals of composite extensions

-We now prove that there are cases where we are guaranteed that every first-degree prime ideal of $\ZZ[\a+\b]$ arises as a combination, without exceptions.
-We first need a technical result, which links a global property of polynomials with the degrees of their local factors.
-It is stated independently on the following results, as we find it may have its own theoretical interest.
+We now prove that when $\QQ(\a)$ and $\QQ(\b)$ are both normal and of coprime degrees, we are guaranteed that every first-degree prime ideal of $\ZZ[\a+\b]$ arises as a combination, without exceptions.
+First, we prove a technical result linking a global property of polynomials with the degrees of their local factors.
+It is stated independently on the following results, as it has its own theoretical interest.

 \begin{prop} Let $f \in \ZZ[x]$ and let $L$ be its splitting field over $\QQ$.
-Let $p$ be an integer prime, and $h \in \FF_p[x]$ be an irreducible factor of $f \bmod p$.
+Let $p$ be an integer prime and $h \in \FF_p[x]$ be an irreducible factor of $f \bmod p$.
 Then

 \end{prop} \proof Let $\O_L$ be the ring of integers of $L$ over $\QQ$ and let $\frakp \subseteq \O_L$ be a prime lying over $p$.
-It is well-known that, since $L/\QQ$ is Galois, the ramification index $\frake$ and the inertia degree $\frakf$ are independent on $\frakp$.
+It is well-known that, since $L/\QQ$ is Galois, the ramification index $\frake$ and the inertia degree $\frakf$ are independent of $\frakp$.
 Thus, if $\frakg$ is the number of primes lying over $p$, we have